 The exposure time for shooting star trails from 10 minutes to several hours.

-Timelapse presupposes making lots of photos of static stars, and then turning them into a video with free timelapse software.
+Timelapse presupposes making lots of photos of static stars, and then turning them into a video with free time lapse software, like Adobe Premiere, or LRTimelapse.
 You can produce very beautiful videos like moving stars across the sky.
-Timelapse with stars is quite long process.
-Here is a calculation of how much photos will you need to make for 1-minute video with the rotation of the sky.
+Timelapse with stars is quite a long process.
+Here is a calculation of how many photos you will need to make a 1-minute video with the rotation of the sky.

-If you are unwilling to fiddle with settings in Lightroom and Photoshop, download this pack of freebies for quick and qualitative editing of night sky pictures.
-The pack comes in handy for color correction purposes, as well as for adding gorgeous overlays with moon and bright stars.
+If you are unwilling to fiddle with settings in Photoshop, use overlays in Photoshop for quick and qualitative editing of night sky pictures.
+This pack comes in handy for color correction purposes, as well as for adding gorgeous overlays with moon and bright stars.
+You’ll find suitable tools for both - a night sky and a day sky.